Accessibility

 To support these goals, we follow the general principles of web usability and universal design and, where feasible, endeavour to make the Oxford Learning Link platform accessible to all regardless of physical or cognitive impairment or the device used.

-Note: For many OUP titles, Oxford Learning Link content is available both via the Oxford Learning Link site itself and via links embedded in individual instructors’ courses within their institution’s LMS/VLE.
+Note: For many OUP titles, Oxford Learning Link content is available via the Oxford Learning Link platform, and via links embedded in individual instructors’ courses within their institution’s LMS/VLE.
 In the latter case, the overall site interface (site navigation, header links, footer links, etc.) are not displayed to the user, and so any notes below regarding those elements do not apply.

 User Experience and Accessibility